-If a student has missed at least 10% of school days in a quarter, the parent(s)/guardian(s) must be called or emailed by the teacher.
+If a student has missed at least 10% of school days in a quarter, the parent(s)/guardian(s) will be called or emailed by a school representative.
+Over four (4) unexcused absences will result in an Attendance Hearing.

 If there is no change in the student's attendance, the principal will communicate with the parent(s)/guardian(s).